 - Roll the limes on the counter before juicing.
 It makes the process easier.

-- Plastic lined paper cups work the best for these margarita popsicles.
+- Plastic lined paper cups work best for these margarita popsicles; they loosen easier from the plastic.

 Yes.
 Because it is mixed in with the juice at a smaller ratio, it will freeze just fine as long as you follow the recipe.
-If you increase the amount of alcohol, it’s possible they will not set correctly.
+If you increase the amount of alcohol, it’s possible the alcoholic ice pops will not set correctly.

 If you store these icy pops in an airtight container they will stay fresh for up to 1 month.
 You can keep them in the freezer for a week without sealing them.